ramigs/nuxt-fauna-article/nuxt-fauna.md

 FaunaDB is a non-relational database that stores data in the JSON format.
 There are three ways of interacting with Fauna data:

-- Fauna drivers (available in several programming languages)
+- Fauna drivers
-- Interactive shell using The Fauna Query Language (FQL)
+- Interactive Shell using FQL
 - GraphQL Playground
 - GraphQL API using a GraphQL client (e.g., Apollo)